The Everett Herald: Sound Publishing (2013–present)

 On February 6, 2013, the Washington Post Company announced it was selling the paper to the Sound Publishing division of Black Press, based in Victoria, British Columbia.
+At the time of purchase, The Herald had a 46,000 daily circulation and a 50,795 Sunday circulation while losing modest amounts of money in recent years.
 The newspaper then moved to Sound Publishing's offices on Colby Avenue in Everett.
-The newspaper's printing plant near Paine Field was replaced by a new Sound Publishing plant in Lakewood.
-The plant will include a press acquired from The Gazette of Cedar Rapids, Iowa.
+On November 6, 2013, the paper announced it would launch a paywall on its website with a limit of 15 free articles.
+Afterwards, readers would be prompted to subscribe for $8.95 per month.